Five simple country kitchen ideas to help you achieve the Country Kitchen Look without breaking your budget

 3.Blackboard a wall

 It is easy to paint one of your walls or even the backsplash of the hob in chalkboard paint which can then be used to keep your shopping lists and things to do lists.
 It is inexpensive and adds a sense of fun to the room.
-Nothing too serious – unless of course you want to right down the rules of your country kitchen for others to take note.
+If you’re not keen on the dark tones of the chalk paint, you could check out Writey.
+You can create a whiteboard wall to keep track of your lists, nothing too serious – unless of course you want to right down the rules of your country kitchen for others to take note.

 4.Display canisters and jars